necrose99/necromancy-overlay/README.md

 # necromancy-overlay
-## Necrose's work space for ebuilds & personal overlay not
+## Necrose's work space for ebuilds & personal overlay note
-### some ebuild may get moved to orginizational repos when  more stable.
+##some ebuild may get moved to orginizational repos when  more stable.
 #### Licence GPL2 ,
 - I am an IT Security Enginner , not a dev least professinally , if you have a fix that works pull request
 * if you want to Eusup or Ascond an ebuild into the Gentoo tree or Gentoo-sun-rise open an issue and leave me a note